In Your Community » Pierce » Construction Projects »

-- Puget Sound Energy is currently in the engineering, permitting and easement acquisition phase
+- We're currently in the engineering, permitting and easement acquisition phase

-- We expect to begin construction of Phase 1 in 2014
+- We expect to begin construction of Phase 1 in the first quarter of 2014

 - We expect to begin construction of Phase 2 as early as 2015

 The existing 38-mile-long transmission line, which ties together three major substations in the area, does not currently have the flexibility to continue to reliably serve customers in the event of an outage on the line – resulting in customers being put at risk for power outages (see reliability graphic).

 To strengthen the current system and improve electric service reliability for our customers, we plan to construct three new 115 kilovolt transmission lines from points along the existing transmission system to the Alderton substation (14450 Old Military Road, Puyallup).
 The lines will be constructed in two phases: